ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 3. `sudo service iobroker restart`

 ### Slave configuration
-Then execute the following command on the slave:

 ** This step is absolutely necessary if Redis DB is in use. **

 Please enter via the console on the slave